-Longterm leasehold property
+Long-term leasehold property

-- 50 years

 Furniture and equipment

+Computer equipment

+Motor vehicles

+- 10% straight line

 - 20% straight line

-Computer Equipment

-- 33% straight line
+- 20% straight line

-Motor vehicles

 - 20% straight line

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of Financial Activities.